newtheatre/history-project/_shows/96_97/star_whores_special_derision_sketch_show.md

 ---
 title: Star Whores Special Derision (Sketch Show)
-comment: 'Programme prints "EMMA SANDERS"; recorded as Emma Sanderson to match the existing record on We Should Get Out More (97_98).'
+comment: 'Programme prints "EMMA SANDERS"; recorded as Emma Sanderson to match the existing record on We Should Get Out More (97_98).
+Programme prints "JOHN WOODSWORTH"; recorded as John Wordsworth to match the 98_99 committee record.'
 devised: Cast and Crew
 student_written: true
 season: In House